lavanet/docs/docs/lava-blockchain/testnet-upgrade-manual.md

 title: Upgrades
 ---
 # Testnet upgrades
 Lava blockchain upgrades requires you to update `lavad`.
-This guide covers the manual steps for doing so.
+This guide covers the manual steps for doing so, assuming you do not use Cosmovisor.

-:::tip
+:::caution Already using Cosmovisor?
-There's a way to orchestrate automatic updates when possible, [read about CosmoVisor here](testnet-manual#cosmovisor) to set it up
+If you are [using Cosmovisor](testnet-manual#cosmovisor), no need to run the steps below ✅
 :::

 ### How to know there's an upgrade?